Interview by Agata Kik

 How was your experience composing music for a dance piece?
 And how different or not was your usual creative process?

 Félix: The creative process completely differed from our usual way of working.
 Instead of thinking about conceptual musical ideas from scratch and doing whatever we wanted with them, we were working with pre-existing concepts, BPMs and moods.
 The structure of the songs was sometimes dictated by a particular moment in the choreography that wasn’t necessarily easy to count, like when playing a regular rock composition.

 We had to rely on visual cues from the dancers and from each other instead of just going through the same composition mechanically every night like a regular rock show.
 The songs were a bit ‘elastic’; for example, if the stage was bigger in a town, some parts would take longer for the dancers, thus stretching the time of certain sections.
 The band and the dancers were in total symbiosis on stage, and composing the score in those circumstances was interesting.

 What is your chief enemy of creativity?

 Roger: Worrying too much about being “relevant”.
-It is so much better to make work that might fall on deaf ears, knowing that you responded to what was really calling you, then to tune your creative impulses in the hopes of finding a place, since nobody has any objective authority over what is going on anyways, they only have the power you feed them.
+It is so much better to make work that might fall on deaf ears, knowing that you responded to what was really calling you, than to tune your creative impulses in the hopes of finding a place since nobody has any objective authority over what is going on anyways, they only have the power you feed them.

 You couldn’t live without…